Intersection Observer

 Applying Classes on Intersect Jump to heading

-attribute automatically toggles the specified class on direct children when they become visible.
+The intersect-class attribute automatically toggles the specified class on direct children when they become visible.
 This enables pure CSS styling without JavaScript event handlers.

 <div id="intersection__classes"> <wa-intersection-observer threshold="0.5" intersect-class="visible" root="intersection__classes"> <div class="box fade">Fade In</div> <div class="box slide">Slide In</div> <div class="box scale">Scale & Rotate</div> <div class="box bounce">Bounce</div> </wa-intersection-observer> </div> <small>Scroll to see elements transition at 50% visibility</small> <style> /* Container styles */ #intersection__classes { display: flex; flex-direction: column; gap: 2rem; height: 300px; border: solid 2px var(--wa-color-surface-border); padding: 1rem; overflow-y: auto; /* Spacers to demonstrate scrolling */ &::before { content: ''; height: 260px; flex-shrink: 0; } &::after { content: ''; height: 260px; flex-shrink: 0; } + small { display: block; text-align: center; margin-block-start: 1rem; } /* Shared box styles */ .box { flex-shrink: 0; width: 120px; height: 120px; display: flex; align-items: center; justify-content: center; text-align: center; color: white; opacity: 0; padding: 2rem; margin-inline: auto; /* Fade */ &.fade { background: var(--wa-color-brand-fill-loud); color: var(--wa-color-brand-on-loud); transform: translateY(30px); transition: all 0.6s ease; &.visible { opacity: 1; transform: translateY(0); } } /* Slide */ &.slide { background: var(--wa-color-brand-fill-loud); color: var(--wa-color-brand-on-loud); transform: translateX(-50px); transition: all 0.5s ease; &.visible { opacity: 1; transform: translateX(0); } } /* Scale */ &.scale { background: var(--wa-color-brand-fill-loud); color: var(--wa-color-brand-on-loud); transform: scale(0.6) rotate(-15deg); transition: all 0.7s cubic-bezier(0.175, 0.885, 0.32, 1.275); &.visible { opacity: 1; transform: scale(1) rotate(0deg); } } /* Bounce In and Out */ &.bounce { background: var(--wa-color-brand-fill-loud); color: var(--wa-color-brand-on-loud); opacity: 0; transform: scale(0.8); transition: none; &.visible { opacity: 1; transform: scale(1); animation: bounceIn 0.8s cubic-bezier(0.68, -0.55, 0.265, 1.55) forwards; } &:not(.visible) { animation: bounceOut 0.6s cubic-bezier(0.68, -0.55, 0.265, 1.55) forwards; } } } } @keyframes bounceIn { 0% { transform: scale(0.8); } 40% { transform: scale(1.08); } 65% { transform: scale(0.98); } 80% { transform: scale(1.02); } 90% { transform: scale(0.99); } 100% { transform: scale(1); } } @keyframes bounceOut { 0% { transform: scale(1); opacity: 1; } 20% { transform: scale(1.02); opacity: 1; } 40% { transform: scale(0.98); opacity: 0.8; } 60% { transform: scale(1.05); opacity: 0.6; } 80% { transform: scale(0.95); opacity: 0.3; } 100% { transform: scale(0.8); opacity: 0; } } </style>